Private schools' registration and management

 - Health and Safety at Work Act 2015.

-However the school buildings don't have to meet the Ministry's design standards, including the Flexible Learning Spaces (FLS) criteria.
+As we do not own private school property, school buildings do not have to meet the Ministry's design standards.
+This includes the Flexible Learning Spaces (FLS) criteria.
 You may choose to follow FLS principles.

 Last reviewed: Has this been useful?
 Give us your feedback